 (Corrects interest rate moves in third paragraph)

 The Bloomberg China-US Equity Index of the most-traded Chinese shares in the U.S. climbed the most in two weeks, gaining 2.2 percent to 92.2 yesterday.
-Huaneng Power International Inc. (HNP), China’s largest electricity producer, jumped to a three-year high, while educational provider New Oriental Education & Technology Group (EDU) surged.
-7 Days Group Holdings Ltd. (SVN) retreated from a four-month high a day after receiving a buyout proposal from private equity firms.
+Huaneng Power International Inc. (HNP:US), China’s largest electricity producer, jumped to a three-year high, while educational provider New Oriental Education & Technology Group (EDU:US) surged.
+7 Days Group Holdings Ltd. (SVN:US) retreated from a four-month high a day after receiving a buyout proposal from private equity firms.

 Chinese policy makers have cut interest rates twice this year and yesterday injected a record amount of funds into the financial system as they strive to ignite the economy before a once-in-a-decade political power transition.
 Companies in the Shanghai Composite Index traded for 8.4 times estimated profits on Sept.
 26, the lowest level in data going back to 2006.
 The valuation rose to 8.6 times yesterday.